Whether you’re retired or are looking for a route into a new job or career, volunteer work is a great option for older workers in the UK.

 3. Give Back to Your Community

-AgeUK helps a host of older people across the UK and offers volunteering to anyone who wants to do the same.
-Oftentimes, volunteer roles include meeting and talking to other older people, either by the phone or in person.
+Age UK helps a host of older people across the UK.
+It offers volunteer work to anyone who wants to do the same.
+Oftentimes, volunteer roles with Age UK include meeting and talking to elderly people who feel lonely or isolated, either by phone or in person.

 Examples of Volunteer Roles